 Longchamp Le Pliage and Rebecca Minkoff Julian Features

 Our readers are spilling the beans on how these bags fare on trips all around the world, and they say both have their merits.
-The Longchamp gets high marks because it is water-resistant, packable, and lightweight, at less than a pound.
+The Longchamp gets high marks because it is water-resistant, packable, and lightweight, weighing at less than a pound for both the regular and large size.
 There are two sizes of the Rebecca Minkoff bag—the regular (large) size is 1.9 pounds and the medium is 1.0 lbs.

 One reader, who has owned both, said their weights influenced her decision on which one she’d ultimately stick with.
 “I had the Longchamp backpack and the medium and large Minkoff bags, but they were heavy and the buckle on the straps used to dig into my shoulders, so I sold them.
 The Longchamp is much smaller than the Julian, and I love how lightweight it is, as I have neck issues.”